zultron/mk-builder-2/README.md

 - Build the Docker image
   - Clone this repository and `cd` into the directory
+  - Customize the last section of the `Dockerfile`, if desired.
+(For interactive use, it may be practical to set the `UID` and `GID` to match those outside the container.)
   - Run `docker build -t mk-builder .`
 - Start the Docker image
   - `cd` to the root of the Machinekit source tree